 Although Denver has the largest number of both recreational dispensaries and cultivators in the state, Colorado Springs residents aren’t necessarily against the recreational marijuana law.
 A cannabis study conducted by Consumer Research showed that in both Denver and Colorado Springs, the majority of residents are in favor of legal marijuana, including the majority of Colorado Springs liberals and independents.
 However, barely over a third of the city’s conservative population agrees.

 Based on the same study, most of the differences between Denver and Colorado Springs residents in terms of marijuana usage consists of users’ reasons for consuming marijuana.
-The top four reasons for consumption consist of treating chronic pain, treating mental health issues, helping with sleep, and providing relaxation, as stated by Westword.

 Overall, advocates have been fighting for recreational marijuana sales in Colorado Springs for a while, and the goal is to get the proposal on the city’s 2018 ballot.
 Fortunately, people with medical marijuana cards can go to Grant Pharms, a medical dispensary that’s located in Colorado Springs.
 They’re known for their quality, compassionate, and consistent products, and it’s definitely worth checking out if you’re in town.